 For more Brittany architects and surveyors, see our Local Business Directory

-Brittany has several traditional building methods that are specific to the region, so for renovation projects or new builds that are constructed in traditional Breton styles, it is crucial to use artisans who are familiar with the techniques.
-Traditional methods used in Breton buildings – which will require an expert – include timber frames, wattle and dawb, intricate brickwork, and roofing, inlcuding thatch.
+Brittany has several traditional building methods that are specific to the region, so for renovation projects or new builds that are constructed in traditional Breton styles it is crucial to use artisans familiar with these techniques.
+Traditional methods used in Breton buildings (which will require an expert) include timber frames, wattle and daub, intricate brickwork, and roofing, including thatch.
+These Breton building techniques will ensure that your property has character, but they do require an experienced builder to complete to the right standard.

 There are numerous companies who specialise in undertaking renovations, either totally, or just stepping in where you need the help.
-Stephen Fishlock, Steve and Wendy Foster Renovations, Ferme Maison, Thistle Renovations and Steve Davies are all renovation specialists listed in our Business Directory, along with many others.
+There are a number of renovation specialists listed in our Business Directory.

-Our Business Directory lists over 40 Brittamy companies in the building sector, from people can turn their hand to any general building or decorating work, like Charles Haigh Construction, to specialists in sandblasting, painting and decorating, and stonemasons.
+Our Business Directory lists over 40 Brittany companies in the building sector, from people can turn their hand to any general building or decorating work, to specialists in sandblasting, painting and decorating, and stonemasons.
 There are also electricians who are used to working on new builds and renovations.

-Also try our Business Directory for Brittany companies dealing with swimming pool construction and maintenance, satellite installation, property management (Les Bons Voisins cover the whole of France), gardeners, removals and storage, estate agents, electricians, plumbing and heating, and specialists in fosses septiques (septic tanks).
+Also try our Business Directory for Brittany companies dealing with swimming pool construction and maintenance, satellite installation, property management, gardeners, removals and storage, estate agents, electricians, plumbing and heating, and specialists in fosses septiques (septic tanks).

 For some excellent advice on building and renovating in France, visit FrenchEntrée’s Renovation & Decoration section, which explains everything from materials, regulations and tools, to renewable energy diccounts, money-saving DIY and employing an artisan.